 - Greater capacity: Cold aisle containment systems can cool higher air temperature loads.
 Raised floor systems can handle up to 15kW, and cold aisle containment systems with in-row cooling can handle over 30kW heat loads per rack.

 - Increased efficiency: Cold aisle containment makes the cooling system more efficient, and it improves data center efficiency as a whole.
 By delivering effective cooling and eliminating hot spots, cold aisle isolation systems ensure that equipment is operating at optimal levels.

 - Efficient spacing: Data center space is very expensive, yet many data centers end up not using much of that space due to temperature concerns.
 Top levels of racks are often empty due to difficulty in controlling air temperature and racks may be spaced further apart to allow more airflow.
 Cold aisle containment eliminates wasteful use of space by ensuring that all levels of the rack get cold air, even the top levels.
 By increasing rack population, data centers can use data center space more efficiently and increase revenue per square foot.

 All of these factors result in significant cost savings and maximized revenue for data centers.
 With such significant savings, its no wonder why cold aisle containment has become such a staple in data centers.

 Choose DataSpan for Data Center Solutions

 If you want to learn more about hot aisle vs. cold aisle containment and how you can leverage aisle isolation in your data center, DataSpan can help.
-DataSpan is a national technology solutions provider with over 40 years of experience in the industry.
+DataSpan is a national technology solutions provider with 50 years of experience in the industry.
 With solutions ranging from IT physical infrastructure to data center IT services, we dedicate ourselves to helping our customers accomplish their goals with the best combination of new and existing resources.